-One thing that I have craved for investors is a tool that allows you to sync all your investment accounts in one place that also gives you more investment related analysis.
+One thing that I have craved for investors is a tool that allows you to sync all your investment accounts in one place, but one that also gives you more investment related analysis.

 For my clients, I subscribe to Blueleaf – which is fantastic.
 The only downside is that you have to be my client (or another advisor that uses it) to get access to it.
 I realize that everyone will not be my client so the hunt continued for another option.
 I then discovered Personal Capital.

-I was excited to learn more about it that I immediately signed up.
-I’m currently synching all my investment accounts and giving Personal Capital a try.
-In the meantime, I had Kevin write a review about them so you can better understand how this awesome (and free) program works. ****** Financial advisors that focus primarily on wealth management can be costly to keep around.
-Sometimes they charge you as a percentage of assets managed and other times it is a flat hourly rate that can run as high as hundreds of dollars per hour.
-These wealth advisors aren’t really there to teach you how to put together a budget.
+Financial advisors that focus primarily on wealth management can be costly to keep around.
+Sometimes they charge you as a percentage of assets managed and other times it is a flat hourly rate that can run as high several hundred dollars per hour – that in addition to trading commissions and administrative fees.
+What’s more, these wealth advisors aren’t really there to teach you how to put together a budget, they strictly manage your money.

 What is Personal Capital?